it-innovation/sam/doc/concepts.rst

 .. tip:: Use :func:`showInvocation` to control which invocations are shown explicitly in the graph.

-Here we can see that none of otherClient's invocations can get access to newTasksForA, and so otherClients itself cannot either.
+Here we can see that none of otherClient's invocations can get access to `tasksForA`, and so otherClients itself cannot either.

 The dashed arrow from each invocation to the factory represents the "this" variable, giving